Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 A browser uses the PKI when connecting in SSL/TLS to any website using HTTPS.
 It requests to a CA (Certificate Authority) the public key of the target website.
 It then chooses a random secret key, encrypts it with the website's public key and sends it to the website.
-The website receives it, decrypts it with its secret key, and now both the browser and the server know the secret key.
+The website receives it, decrypts it with its private key, and now both the browser and the server know the secret key.
 From then, they can open a secure tunnel using SSL or TLS and continue their exchange with symmetric encryption.

 ### Certificate Authority